dagmara-szproch/paragliding-around-the-world/README.md

 I tested each required field individually by leaving one empty at a time, and the form consistently displayed the appropriate validation message.
 The Select options worked as expected, preventing submission if "Select an option" was chosen.
 Users were required to select an event/trip to proceed.

-3. The Newsletter Signup form revealed some issues:
+3. The Newsletter Signup form revealed some issues.
 Initially, both fields worked as expected, preventing submission without filling them in.
 However, after adding a modal confirmation button, the required fields no longer worked properly — the modal appeared without any validation.
 To resolve this temporarily, I linked the signup form to the existing success/thank-you page, which now functions correctly.

 4. Other tested elements: